By email appointment

 Professor of Art, Art History and Visual Studies

-Seaman's work often explores an expanded media-oriented poetics through various technological means— Recombinant Poetics.
+Seaman's work often explores an expanded media-oriented poetics through various technological means — Recombinant Poetics.
 Such works often explore the combination and recombination of media elements and processes in interactive and generative works of art.
 Seaman enfolds image/music/text relations in these works, often creating all of the media elements and articulating the operative media-processes involved.
 He is self-taught as a musician/composer.
-Early on he discussed his notion of Structured Improvisation, employing specific fragments of his own improvisations and musical constructions as a compositional method.
+Early on he discussed his notion of Structured Improvisation, employing speciﬁc fragments of his own improvisations and musical constructions as a compositional method.
 Initially explored via tape loops and layering processes in the 80's, he now facilitates this compositional methodology using the computer, in particular using the audio program Ableton Live.
 He often collaborates with others in terms of his musical output.

 Media Research - Recombinant Informatics and Neosentience